putriazizah16/Simple-Port-Knocking/README.md

 Then try access the SSH.
 > ssh admin@192.168.1.2

-Now, you can access the SSH.
+If you can access it, then port knocking works.